anvlkv/absqra/examples/EXAMPLES.md

 - timestamp
 - level of noise
 - information about device used for collection
+- number of people passed by in 30 seconds

 It should show cumulative results on a map.